 The Central West End was recently designated as one of America’s Top 10 Great Neighborhoods.
 The following is a summary by the APA.

-Located west of downtown St. Louis, the Central West End or "The CWE," as locals often call it, comprises 112 city blocks nestled between St. Louis's crown jewel Forest Park and the St. Louis University campus.
+Located west of downtown St. Louis, the Central West End or “The CWE,” as locals often call it, comprises 112 city blocks nestled between St. Louis’s crown jewel Forest Park (a 2013 APA Great Public Space) and the St. Louis University campus.

 The CWE is a neighborhood designed for the pedestrian with its array of sidewalk cafes, boutiques, historic streetscapes, and even the World Chess Hall of Fame.
 Locals and tourists alike flock to the neighborhood’s mixed-use district along Euclid Avenue.
 Iconic griffin-adorned lamp posts, tree-lined sidewalks, and a dense clustering of statues and other public art add to the CWE’s pedestrian-scaled amenities and attractions.